 Not necessarily.
-The police will listen to your victim’s reasons for withdrawing the complaint against you, but once charges are laid it’s up to the police to decide whether they should be dropped.
-Police will usually decide based on whether there is enough evidence without your co-operation.
-Get legal advice.
+The police will listen to your victim’s reasons for withdrawing the complaint against you, but once charges are laid, it’s up to the police to decide whether they should be dropped.
+Police will usually decide based on whether there is enough to prove the charges anyway. .

 What will the court take into account when deciding the penalty for my charge?